aileen-byte/Team14/personal statements/Jeshmeera.md

 ### Testing

 I also created simple testbenches for each module to verify their basic functionality and ensure that every component behaved correctly before integration into the full processor.
-This was something we conciously aimed to do with most modules to minimise future sources of error.
+This was something I conciously aimed to do with most modules to minimise future sources of error.

 #### Testing PC Plus4